SowmiyaMeena/Natural-Language-Query-System/README.md

-# Retail T-Shirt Store: Talk to a Database
+# Natural Language Query System for T-Shirt Store Database: Talk to a Database

 This is an end to end LLM project based on Google Palm and Langchain.
 We are building a system that can talk to MySQL database.
 User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and